Cloudxtreme/agentcontroller8/README.md

-# AgentController2 #
+# AgentController8 #
 [![Build Status](https://travis-ci.org/Jumpscale/agentcontroller2.svg?branch=master)](https://travis-ci.org/Jumpscale/agentcontroller2)

-For more information checkout the [docs](https://gig.gitbooks.io/jumpscale8/content/MultiNode/AgentController2/AgentController2.html#).

 JumpScale Agentcontroller in Go.

-### Functions of a Agent2
+### Functions of a Agent8
 - is a process manager
-- a remote command executor that gets it's jobs and tasks by polling from AC (Agent Controller 2).
+- a remote command executor that gets it's jobs and tasks by polling from AC (Agent Controller 8).
 - tcp portforwarder
 - statistics aggregator & forwarder